Global universal approximation with Brownian signatures: Introduction

-The global approximation results developed in this paper are particularly well suited to applications in stochastic analysis and mathematical finance.
-We show that the $L^p$-type universal approximation theorems apply to time-extended Brownian motion, implying that linear functionals of its signature can approximate any $p$-integrable stochastic process adapted to the Brownian filtration, including solutions of stochastic differential equations.
-The key technical step is to verify that a required exponential moment condition holds under the Wiener measure.
-These results provide a rigorous theoretical foundation for the universality of signature-based models with Brownian noise, which have recently been introduced in mathematical finance as flexible alternatives to classical models using stochastic differential equations, see, e.g., \cite{Arribas2021,Cuchiero2023,Cuchiero2025}.
-Indeed, Proposition~\ref{prop: SDE signature approx} shows that such models can approximate solutions of a broad class of stochastic differential equations, independently of the specific drift and diffusion structures.
-We refer also to \cite{Schell2023,Bayer2025} for related results based on robust signatures.
+The $L^p$-universal approximation results developed in this paper are particularly well suited to applications in stochastic analysis and mathematical finance.
+They provide a rigorous theoretical foundation for signature-based models and methods in mathematical finance, including applications to the pricing and hedging of financial derivatives, model calibration, portfolio optimization, and stochastic control.
+In particular, our results justify the universality of signature-based models driven by Brownian noise, which have recently been introduced as flexible alternatives to classical stochastic differential equation models; see, e.g., \cite{Arribas2021,Cuchiero2023,Cuchiero2025}.
+Indeed, Proposition~\ref{prop: SDE signature approx} shows that such models can approximate the solutions of a broad class of stochastic differential equations, independently of the specific drift and diffusion coefficients.
+This establishes signature-based models as a universal approximation class for Brownian-driven stochastic dynamics, which are frequently used in financial modelling.

 \textbf{Organization of the paper:} In Section~\ref{sec: preliminaries}, we recall the underlying concepts of weighted spaces, signatures, and rough path theory.
 The universal approximation theorems in $L^p$ and weighted spaces are established in Section~\ref{sec: global approx}, both for general path-dependent and non-anticipative functionals on suitable rough path spaces.
-In Section~\ref{sec: SDE}, we demonstrate that these universal approximation results apply to $p$-integrable progressively measurable stochastic processes adapted to the Brownian filtration, including solutions to stochastic differential equations.
+In Section~\ref{sec: gaussian process}, we demonstrate that these universal approximation results apply to Gaussian processes, like the fractional Brownian motion, and to $p$-integrable progressively measurable stochastic processes adapted to the Brownian filtration, including solutions to stochastic differential equations.
+Appendix~\ref{sec: appendix} presents auxiliary results on the space of stopped rough paths.

 \textbf{Acknowledgments:} M. Ceylan gratefully acknowledges financial support by the doctoral scholarship programme from the Avicenna-Studienwerk, Germany.